NikitaVoitko/NikitaVoitko/README.md

 Team Lead 💎
 -------------

 Hi there!
-I’m Nikita, a highly skilled and experienced Team Lead in Data aphere with a passion for product growth and ensuring the quality of data applications, system integrations and backend development.
+I’m Nikita, a highly skilled and experienced Team Lead in Data sphere with a passion for product growth and ensuring the quality of data applications, system integrations and backend development.
 With a diverse background in digital intelligence across various industries, I thrive on leveraging cutting-edge technologies to drive data-driven insights and efficiencies.
 Always learning new stuff and working on self-improvement.
 Feel free to reach out! 🐱

 * ✉️  You can contact me at [https://www.linkedin.com/in/nikita-voitko-865297108/](mailto:https://www.linkedin.com/in/nikita-voitko-865297108/)
 * 🚀  I'm currently working at [VTB](https://www.vtb.ru/)